Chapter 31:

 “What do you mean by cured?”

 “It’s not a big secret.
 Imps cure a transferred object by sealing it with another object imbued with magical dampening properties.
-With enough time, the consciousness fades out of existence and leave the object with most of its powers intact.
+With enough time, the consciousness fades out of existence and leaves the object with most of its powers intact.
 It’s the only ethical thing to do, otherwise, you end up with dangerous items with a mind of their own, like that mop.”

 “You essentially break their wills,” Darius growled.